particle1331/ok-transformer/docs/intro.md

 $ pip install -e .
 ```

-The package sets up the directory structure and provides functions for downloading data from Kaggle.
 Note that the [`requirements.txt`](https://github.com/particle1331/inefficient-networks/blob/dev/package/requirements/requirements.txt) file has TensorFlow commented out.
 The installation can be different for each operating system and available hardware, so I leave installation of TensorFlow to the reader.

 ## References